 Donald Trump’s election as the 45th US president illustrates the global ascendance of the political right.
 Comparisons with Indian prime minister, Narendra Modi, whose rise predates Trump’s by two years, are inevitable.
 The two leaders share an evident admiration for each other.
-Both are hugely popular among their respective constituencies – Hindus nationalists for Modi and white supremacists for Trump – and highly resented by those who disagree with them.
+Both are hugely popular among their respective constituencies – Hindu nationalists for Modi and white supremacists for Trump – and highly resented by those who disagree with them.
 Both are polarising figures, who espouse deeply divisive agendas.
 Despite their many similarities, however, they are also remarkably different in important ways.

 First, the commonalities.
 Modi and Trump are both powerful orators, who connect well with their audiences.
 They speak with rhetorical flourishes, cleverly appropriating popular discontent with existing governments.
 Humour is key to their communication as they drive home their propaganda.
 Both show themselves to be strong leaders who can get things done.
 They deride the complex bureaucratic mechanisms that have come to characterise the polities of their respective countries.